draganstamenkovic/DesignPatterns/README.md

 In the example, a Stack is used to manage commands.
 When a new command is executed, it is pushed onto the stack using Stack.Push().
 To undo the most recent command, the Stack.Pop() method is called, which removes and reverts the latest command.
 This approach is particularly useful for implementing features like "undo" functionality in text editors, game move reversals, or step-by-step replay systems.

 For instance, in a game, you could use the Command Pattern to handle player movements.
-Each movement command (e.g., "Move Forward," "Jump," "Attack") would be encapsulated as an object.
+Each movement command (e.g Forward W, Back S, Left A, Right D) would be encapsulated as an object.
 These commands can then be stored in a stack, allowing the player to undo their last action or replay a sequence of actions seamlessly.

 ### Prototype Pattern
 The Prototype Pattern is a creational design pattern that allows you to create copies of existing objects without making your code dependent on their specific classes.
 This is particularly useful when creating new objects is more expensive or complex than copying existing ones.